 Powering more than a third of all sites on the web, including the 100+ notable examples above, WordPress is clearly the dominant player in the CMS market.
 If you’re thinking about using WordPress for your new website, you’ll be in great company.

 Again, this is by no means an exhaustive list.
-If we missed any major WordPress sites that you feel should be included, please let us know in the comments below!
+If we missed any major WordPress sites that you feel should be included, please let us know in the Comments are a feature of WordPress that allow users to engage in discussions about the content of a website. ...
+More below!